-Before you start any hoist operations you need to consult with authorised personnel such as:
+Before you start any work you need to consult with authorised personnel such as:

 - Supervisors.

 - Safety officers.

 - Other hoist operators.

 - Riggers.

 - Maintenance personnel.

 - Other personnel.

 - Site engineers (if applicable).

-- Authorised site or operations managers.
+- Site or operations managers.

 These people can tell you about any workplace hazards and give you important information to make sure you can follow workplace policies and procedures.